huggingface/community-events/whisper-fine-tuning-sprint/README.md

 For training, it is recommended to use the [official training script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/speech-recognition/run_speech_recognition_seq2seq.py) or a modification thereof.
 A step-by-step guide on how to fine-tune a Whisper model for a speech recognition system can be found under [How to fine-tune a Whisper model](#how-to-finetune-a-whisper-model).
-If possible it is encouraged to fine-tune the Whisper models on local GPU machines, but if those are not available, we'll work towards providing you a GPU instance.
+If possible it is encouraged to fine-tune the Whisper models on local GPU machines, but if those are not available, we'll work towards providing you with a GPU instance.
 Simply fill out [this google form](https://forms.gle/F2bpouvhDpKKisM39) to get access to a GPU.

 During the event, the speech recognition system will be evaluated on both the Common Voice `"test"` split of the participants' chosen language as well as the *real-world* `"dev"` data provided by